vivaria/edisonrul.ing/docs/source/cards/d/don-turtle.md

 ### Card Rulings

-●When you activate Don Turtle's effect and Special Summon multiple Don Turtles, they are Special Summoned simultaneously.
+*   When you activate Don Turtle's effect and Special Summon multiple Don Turtles, they are Special Summoned simultaneously.